German–Soviet Commercial Agreement (1940)

 The 1940 German–Soviet Commercial Agreement (also known as Economic Agreement of 11 February 1940 Between the German Reich and the Union of Soviet Socialist Republics) was an economic arrangement between the Soviet Union and Nazi Germany signed on 11 February 1940.
-In it the Soviet Union agreed in the period from 11 February 1940–1941, in addition to the deliveries under German–Soviet Commercial Agreement, signed on 19 August 1939 to deliver commodities (oil, raw materials, and grain) to the value of 420 to 430 million Reichsmarks.
+In it the Soviet Union agreed in the period from 11 February 1940 to 1941, in addition to the deliveries under German–Soviet Commercial Agreement, signed on 19 August 1939 to deliver commodities (oil, raw materials, and grain) to the value of 420 to 430 million Reichsmarks.

 A policy on the transit through Soviet territory of third countries' commodities purchased by Germany was later agreed.
 The countries followed up the agreement and resolved other issues with the 10 January 1941 German–Soviet Border and Commercial Agreement.
 In June 1941 Germany invaded the Soviet Union in violation of the 1939 Molotov–Ribbentrop Pact, and all economic agreements between the two countries ended.

 Between January 1940 and date of the German invasion, the USSR exported goods of a total estimated value of 597.9 million Reichsmarks to Germany.
 German deliveries amounted to 437.1 million Reichsmarks.
-The agreements continued Nazi–Soviet economic relations and resulted in the delivery of large amounts of raw materials to Germany, including over 900000 ST (convert 900000) of oil, 1600000 ST (convert 1600000) of grain and 140000 ST (convert 140000) of manganese ore.
+The agreements continued German–Soviet economic relations and resulted in the delivery of large amounts of raw materials to Germany, including over 900000 ST (convert 900000) of oil, 1600000 ST (convert 1600000) of grain and 140000 ST (convert 140000) of manganese ore.

 The Soviet Union received the incomplete Admiral Hipper-class naval cruiser Lützow, the plans to the battleship Bismarck, information on German naval testing, "complete machinery for a large destroyer", heavy naval guns, other naval gear, and samples of 30 of Germany's latest warplanes, including the Bf 109 and 110 fighters and Ju 88 and Do 215 bombers.
 The Soviet Union also received oil and electric equipment, locomotives, turbines, generators, diesel engines, ships, machine-tools, and samples of Germany artillery, tanks, explosives, chemical-warfare equipment, and other items.

 Raw materials that Germany had obtained from the Soviets through the 1940 agreement supported the German war effort against the Soviet Union from 1941.
 In particular, the German stocks of rubber and grain would not have sufficed to support the invasion of the USSR if the Soviets had not already exported these products to Germany.